kyma-project/serverless/docs/user/01-130-use-external-scalers.md

   Keda CPU
   </summary>

-1. Create your Function with the `replicas` value set to 1, to prevent the internal Serverless HPA creation:
+1. Create your Function with the **replicas** value set to `1` to prevent the internal Serverless HPA creation:

     ```yaml
     cat <<EOF | kubectl apply -f -